codingadventures/LINQBridgeVs/README.md

 Compile your solution, run it, set a breakpoint and hover the pointer on whatever object instance and you will see the magnifier glass appear.

-Clicking the magnifier will export the instance to `LINQPad`.
+Clicking the magnifier will export the instance to [LINQPad](http://www.linqpad.net).

 [logo]: https://raw.github.com/nbasakuragi/LINQBridge/master/VSExtension/Resources/LINQBridgeLogo.png "LINQBridge"